Matthew Harris (Irish politician)

-Matthew Harris (baptised 11 July 1826 – 13 April 1890), best known as Mat Harris, was an Irish Fenian, Land Leaguer, nationalist politician and member of parliament (MP) in the House of Commons of the United Kingdom of Great Britain and Ireland, for the Irish Parliamentary Party.
+Matthew Harris (baptised 11 July 1826 – 13 April 1890), best known as Mat (or Matt) Harris, was an Irish Fenian, Land Leaguer, nationalist politician and member of parliament (MP) in the House of Commons of the United Kingdom of Great Britain and Ireland, for the Irish Parliamentary Party.
 He represented Galway East from 1885 until his death in 1890.

 Life

 Harris is believed to have been born in Athlone to Peter and Ann Harris, but spent most of his adult life in Ballinasloe, where he worked as a building contractor.
 His grandfather, Peter Harris, was executed in Monasterevin by the British forces during the Irish Rebellion of 1798.

 He was involved in all the major 19th-century political movements of Irish nationalism, and was in the turn a Repealer, a Young Irelander, before moving to join the Fenians, where he became the main Fenian representative in East Galway and South Roscommon.

 From 1865 to 1880, he was an active Fenian and the representative of the West of Ireland on the Supreme Council of the Irish Republican Brotherhood.
 As the Irish Parliamentary Party under Charles Stewart Parnell began to become more militant, and together with the Land League formed another route for the struggle for independence, Harris, together with Michael Davitt, left the IRB Supreme Council, and focussed his energy on the land struggle.
 In 1879, he was a member of the founding committee of the National Land League under Parnell's presidency.
 In 1880, he worked on the T. P. O'Connor's election campaign in the Galway Borough election.

 In the 1885 general election, he was elected MP for Galway East.
 He made his election victory speech in Athenry and said that upon entering the House of Commons, he would:

 'go into the house the citadel of the enemy,...I go there not for the purpose of assisting that house or the members of that House, in any effort they make to oppress Ireland.
 If I go in there it will be alone in the interests of my country, and I shall face them in the interests of our common humanity against that monstrous government ... that government of inequity that has done more evil than any government has ever done since the creation of the world'.